lockstockandbarrel/earth/docs/lesson6_ucs4.md

 ```
 ## Summary

-Command line arguments are returned as ASCII bytes by the
+Command line arguments are typically returned as single-byte characters
-GET_COMMAND_ARGUMENT() and GET_COMMAND() procedures.
+by the GET_COMMAND_ARGUMENT() and GET_COMMAND() procedures.
 But using Fortran's
 ability to encode UTF-8 as UCS-4 when reading and writing external files
-it is easy to create functions for converting between the two encodings,
+it is easy to create a function for converting between the two encodings
 to make up for the lack of any equivalent intrinsics.

 Note that modules of related functions can be found at